MalcolmPereira/clientcert/ReadMe.md

 server.ssl.client-auth=want
 ```

-The important setting here is server.ssl.client-auth=want i.e. if a client certificate exists we will use it else return no client certificate available, had we set this to "need" instead of "want" the server would have rejected the request if no client certificate was available.
+The important setting here is server.ssl.client-auth=want i.e. if a client certificate is provided in the request we will use it else return no client certificate available, had we set this to "need" instead of "want" the server would have rejected the request if no client certificate was available.

+Also note that in a production setup, credentials will come from some secret environment variable.

 Start up the application.